EfthymiaKakoulidou/cakes-by-kg/README.md

 The About page : This page introduces the owner of the page so that the user gets information about the service-provider.
 The Contact page : This page provides the contact details of the owner so that the user can easily get in touch with her.
 The Gallery page : This page displays the work of the owner to show to user what kind of services they can expect.
 In here there are 3 categories from which the user can be directed to more specific areas of interest.
-The birthday cakes page
+The birthday cakes page,
-The Speciallty cakes
+The Speciallty cakes and
-The Sweet treats page
+The Sweet treats page.

 ### Existing Features